semi-Colin/course-prog-projects/README.md

-# course-prog-projects
+# course-projects
-Unmanaged collection of some programming assignments and projects from various course
+Unmanaged collection of some assignments, projects, and other relevant work from various courses.